vincentondeng/vincent-ondeng.github.io/_portfolio/portfolio-1.md

 +---------------------+--------------------+
 ```
 The exact methodology is again implemented with spark.
 While the perfomance of the models remain relatively the same.
 Spark has a higher capability of handling large datasets once it has been cached.

+The complete notebook can be accessed by following the following link: https://github.com/vincentondeng/BDA-with-Python/blob/main/vincent_ondeng_BDAPPr%20(1).ipynb